 Salmon mousse pinwheels are an elegant way to kick off a tea, cocktail party, or dinner.
 The pinwheels can be made ahead and sliced just before serving.

 A classic French recipe that really ought to be in your repertoire, boeuf bourguignon has countless incarnations, including this classic version by Craig Claiborne.

 Steak marinated in beer and spices, grilled to juicy magnificence, and piled atop lightly charred tortillas.
 Beats plain old ground beef tacos, eh?

 Tired of steamed green beans?
 One taste of this salad and you'll understand why folks who try it for the first time are making it again and again and again that very same week.

 Grilled Pineapple with Vanilla Mascarpone

 Ripe pineapple is ideal for grilling, and it screams tropical like nothing else.
-Top it with blueberries and fresh whipped cream or mascarpone.
+Top it with blueberries and vanilla mascarpone, freshly whipped cream, or ice cream.